Make your fall sparkle with this DIY acorn decor! These glitter acorns are easy enough for a kid to make, and are so pretty in an autumn display.

 Glitter and Mod Podge Ratio

-There's no “right” ratio for the amount of Mod Podge and glitter you should use for this project.
+There's no “correct” ratio for the amount of Mod Podge and glitter you should use for this project.
 I typically like to start with about 1/8 cup Mod Podge and about half a small container of glitter.
 I don't make a huge batch because I can always make more and I'm trying to avoid waste.

 Glitter – I find that the fine or extra fine glitters work the best, though you can really use any kind.
 The chunky isn't as good for small surfaces like acorns.